crazywifi/MS-17-010_Reverse_Connection_nc/README.md

 Run MS17-010 modified exploit to get reverse nc connection

 Modified Code
-Change LHOSt and LPORT.
+Change LHOST and LPORT.
 This is your IP address and port where you are listening. nc.exe is in same folder where your script.